w3f/sidecar-example/README.md

-# Simple Substrate Block Explorer
+# Sidecar Block Explorer Example

-A clean, single-page block explorer built with Next.js and Substrate API Sidecar.
-This serves as a template for building blockchain explorers for Substrate-based networks.
+A clean, single-page block explorer built with Next.js and [Substrate API Sidecar](https://github.com/paritytech/substrate-api-sidecar).
+This serves as a template for building blockchain explorers for Polkadot SDK-based networks.

 ## Quick Start